CtrlK

 Distinctiveness Conflict Risk

-The term 'coverage report' is somewhat specific to test coverage analysis, which provides some distinctiveness.
-However, without concrete actions or clear triggers, it could still conflict with general testing or reporting skills.
+The term 'Coverage Report Analyzer' is somewhat specific to a niche (test coverage analysis), which provides some distinctiveness.
+However, the lack of concrete actions or file types means it could overlap with general test automation or reporting skills.

 2 / 3